Aspectize/JQueryAutoComplete/README.md

 - Custom: allow to fill the input with entry not in the list.
 Default is false.

 The control has the following event:
 - OnItemSelected: Fired when an item of the list is selected.
-Receive 2 arguments:
+Receive 1 arguments aasEventArgs with the following properties:
   - IsCustom: true or false depending of custom typing in the input
   - Item: the selected entry of the list
 - OnNeedData: specify wich command retreive the suggestion list.
 The command may be server side or client side.
-- OnLabelChanged:

 c/ Retreive suggestion from server side